Luis Fernando Tena

 Luis Fernando Tena Garduño (born 20 January 1958) is a Mexican professional football manager and former player who is the head coach of the Guatemala national team.

-Over a professional career spanning more than three decades, Tena has managed ten different clubs in Mexican football, winning two Primera División championships and three CONCACAF Champions Cup titles.
-He is best known for leading Mexico’s Olympic team to a historic gold medal at the 2012 Summer Olympics in London.
+Across a distinguished career spanning more than thirty years, Tena has managed ten Mexican clubs, capturing two Primera División titles and three CONCACAF Champions Cup trophies.
+His greatest achievement came at the 2012 Summer Olympics in London, when he guided Mexico to a historic gold medal.

 His brother, Alfredo, is also a manager and former footballer.

-Career
+Club career

 Born in Mexico City on January 20, 1958, Tena began his professional career with Atlético Español in 1976.
 He later played for Oaxtepec and Guadalajara before finishing his career with Atlante, where he retired in 1988.

+Managerial career

+Cruz Azul

-After retiring as a player, he began his coaching career in 1994 with Cruz Azul, the club where he achieved his greatest success and with which he is most closely identified, having managed the team on four different occasions.
+After retiring as a player, he began his coaching career in 1994 with Cruz Azul, the club where he achieved his greatest success and with which he is most closely identified, having managed the team on four occasions.

 In his first spell, he turned Cruz Azul into a league contender and lifted the 1996 CONCACAF Champions' Cup, his first title as a coach.
 In his second spell, he reached his greatest triumph: winning the Invierno 1997 championship, which ended a nearly 17-year league title drought.
 Earlier that same year, he had also secured the 1997 CONCACAF Champions' Cup.
 He later returned for a fourth stint, delivering the club’s sixth CONCACAF Champions' Cup title.

+Monarcas Morelia

 After his initial tenure with Cruz Azul, Tena took charge of Monarcas Morelia, a club then seeking prominence.
 In his first campaign, he guided the team to their first league title, the Invierno 2000 championship.

+América

 In 2006, Tena faced one of the biggest challenges of his career when he managed Club América.
 He led the team to the final of the Clausura 2007, but ultimately lost to Pachuca.

 In November 2010, he was appointed assistant coach to José Manuel de la Torre with the Mexico national team.
 However, starting in March 2011, he took charge of the under-23 side.

 In October 2011, he guided the team to a gold medal at the Pan American Games in Guadalajara, defeating Argentina 1–0 in the final.
 In April 2012, Mexico qualified for the Summer Olympics in London by beating Honduras 2–1 in extra time in the pre-Olympic final.

 At the Olympics, Mexico advanced from the group stage as leaders.
 They faced Senegal in the quarterfinals, winning 4–2 in extra time.
 Three days later, they defeated Japan 3–1 to reach the final.
 Mexico secured the Olympic gold medal in football by defeating Brazil 2–1 at Wembley Stadium.
 This accomplishment is widely regarded as one of the most significant milestones in the history of Mexican football and, more broadly, in the nation’s sporting achievements.